virt-s1/rhel-edge/README.md

 ### Scenario 1

-1. You can run this scenario on any machine, like server, laptop, or VM, but KVM has to be enabled.
+1. You can run this scenario on any RHEL machine, like server, laptop, or VM, but KVM has to be enabled.

-    $ls -al /dev/kvm
+        $ls -l /dev/kvm

 2. Required packages.